gkaramanis/karaman.is/content/blog/2021-02-03-genuary/index.md

 url = "/blog/2021/02/genuary-2021"

 +++
 This year was the first [#genuary](https://genuary2021.github.io/).
-It was really fun, I did more plots than I expected and learned **a lot**!
-All the plots were made in R, the code for every one of them is available on GitHub: https://github.com/gkaramanis/aRtist/tree/main/genuary
+It was really fun, I [did](https://twitter.com/search?q=%40geokaramanis%20%23genuary&src=typed_query) more plots than I expected and learned **a lot**!
+All the plots were made in R, the code for every one of them is available on [GitHub](https://github.com/gkaramanis/aRtist/tree/main/genuary).

 &nbsp;&nbsp;
 &nbsp;&nbsp;